The Ultimate In Birding Tours

 On leaving the Cusco area we will pass through the ancient landscapes of that empire, with the towering peaks of the Cordillera Vilcabamba lining our route.
 Once away from Cusco, we begin to work our way through the arid intermontane valleys of the Apurimac, on our way to Abancay, which sits in the Apurimac canyon on the ecotone between the xeric habitats of the lower canyon and the semi-humid cloud forests of Bosque Ampay.

-Peru: Manu Road & Cusco Andes: Day 2 This morning we will explore nearby sites in the spectacular Apurimac Canyon.
-A pre-dawn start should put us in a prime position to search for the recently discovered ‘Apurimac’ Screech-Owl.
-This taxon is closely related to Koepcke’s Screech-Owl, but most likely deserves specific status, as might the undescribed form of Glaucidium pygmy-owl found here.
+Southeast Peru Specialities: Day 3 This morning we will explore nearby sites in the spectacular Apurimac Canyon.
+A pre-dawn start should put us in a prime position to search for the recently discovered ‘Apurimac’ Screech Owl.
+This taxon is closely related to Koepcke’s Screech Owl, but most likely deserves specific status, as might the undescribed form of Glaucidium pygmy-owl found here.
 With luck, we will see both of these taxa.

-Peru: Manu Road & Cusco Andes: Day 3 Working our way out of the Apurimac canyon, we shall explore humid forest fragments on the east side of Bosque Ampay and semi-arid intermontane habitats en route to Mollepacta and the Sacred Valley where we search for any species we may have missed.
+Southeast Peru Specialities: Day 4 Working our way out of the Apurimac canyon, we shall explore humid forest fragments on the east side of Bosque Ampay and semi-arid intermontane habitats en route to the Sacred Valley of the Incas.
+Our prime target will be the Bearded Mountaineer, a spectacular endemic hummingbird restricted to just a few arid valleys, but we will also have the chance to search for any species we may have missed.
 In the late afternoon, we continue to Ollantaytambo for a two nights stay.

-Peru: Manu Road & Cusco Andes: Day 4 The Abra Malaga area is well known for its avian specialities and we shall explore both sides of the pass from which the area takes its name.
+Southeast Peru Specialities: Day 5 The Abra Malaga area is well known for its avian specialities and we shall explore both sides of the pass from which the area takes its name.
 The road up to the pass is an endless series of hairpin bends through dry, scrubby country and then puna grasslands and some patches of stunted, high-altitude Polylepis woodland.
 The pass itself lies at over 4300m (14,108ft) and from there the road drops rapidly into the humid cloudforest hung with epiphytes that is so typical of the eastern slopes of the Andes.

 The scenery at the pass is dramatic and on clear days the huge ice-clad peak of Veronica and its associated glacier form a magnificent backcloth to our birding.
 Llamas graze on the slopes, tended by Quechua Indians whose lifestyle seems little changed since Inca days, whilst overhead we may see the bird that epitomizes the high Andes – the Andean Condor.